In Pre-AP Algebra 2, students solidify and extend the understanding of functions and data analysis developed in prior courses.

 Course at a Glance

-Pre-AP Algebra 2 has four main units.
+Pre-AP Algebra 2 has four main units, with two options for Unit 4.
 Their key topics and recommended length are outlined here:

 - Unit 1: Modeling with Function (~7 weeks)